arturo-j-martinez-ii/tlens/README.md

 This project's ultimate goal is to develop an **open-source transcription lens** that doesn't require Wi-Fi or a cellular device for a deaf and visually impaired veteran and, eventually, anyone to use anywhere in the world.

-**Reworking how TLens will Display Transcription in Front of User!**
+[7/5/2025]: **Reworking how TLens will Display Transcription in Front of User!
+Will Require Major Overhaul of Software**

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------